 |9.
 Management System (MS) (key issue)||A MS is the key to managing ongoing compliance, including requirement for a worker representative|

-Created: In 1997 by Social Accountability International (SAI)
+Established: In 1997 by Social Accountability International (SAI)

 SA8000 is an auditable certification standard that encourages organizations to develop, maintain, and apply socially acceptable practices in the workplace.

 SA8000 certification is a management systems standard, modeled on ISO standards.
 The management systems criteria require that facilities seeking to gain and maintain certification must go beyond simple compliance to the standard and integrate it into their management systems and practices and demonstrate ongoing conformance with the standard.
 SA8000 is based on the principles of international human rights norms as described in the International Labour Organisation conventions (ILO), the United Nations Convention on the Rights of the Child and the Universal Declaration of Human Rights.
 It measures the performance of companies in eight areas important to social accountability in the workplace: child labour, forced labour, health and safety, free association and collective bargaining, discrimination, disciplinary practices, working hours and compensation.
-It also requires compliance with eight performance criteria, as outlined on the Social Accountability International website
+It also requires compliance with eight performance criteria, as outlined on the Social Accountability International website.

-Created: In 2003 by the Foreign Trade Association (FTA)
+Established: In 2003 by the Foreign Trade Association (FTA)

 Business Social Compliance initiative; The ultimate goal of BSCI is to improve the working conditions in the global supply chain worldwide.
 This goal can only be achieved through a strong commitment from participants to implement the system.
 To get the BSCI agreement tuna processors must apply for BSCI assessment and audit under request of a client or retailer.

-Launched: In November 2010 as part of the ISO management system standards
+Established: In November 2010 as part of the ISO management system standards

 The ISO 26000 standard builds on the Brundtland definition of sustainable development by defining social responsibility as the organization’s responsibility for the impacts of its decisions and activities regarding society and the environment, through transparent and ethical behavior that contributes to a sustainable development, including the health and welfare of society.
 It takes into account the expectations of stakeholders and is in compliance with applicable law and consistent with international norms of behavior; it is integrated throughout the organization and practiced in its relationships.
 ISO26000 is a guideline and not a standard; however is globally accepted by many food retailers.